MuhraHussain/Luxury-Watches-Analysis/README.md

     - The prevalence of mid-sized watches (34–45 mm) indicates strong demand for standard sizes.
 Brands can consider focusing marketing efforts around this range.

 - Target Pricing:
     - With a clearer understanding of price distribution, pricing strategies for luxury watches can be optimized to target the most frequent price ranges while leveraging the value of premium-priced items.

 - Material Preferences:
     - Highlighting the most popular materials like stainless steel in marketing campaigns could attract more customers.
 Rare materials could be used to target high-net-worth individuals.

 ## Visualization

-Interactive Tableau dashboard available here
+Interactive Tableau dashboard available here: https://public.tableau.com/views/LuxuryWatchesPriceAnalysis/PricingDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link